What are Building Occupancies?

 As we mentioned, construction requirements differ based on the occupancy type.
 ADA regulations, egress patterns, and fire regulations are all going to be different based on occupancy type.
 Therefore, designers and architects must design structures very specific for the jurisdiction and its requirements.

 Not to be confused with occupancy classifications, occupant load is also taken into consideration when designing a space.
 So what is an occupant load?
 The IBC defines occupant load as the number of persons for which the means of egress of a building or portion thereof is designed.
-In laymen’s terms, this means the amount of people that are projected to fill a space.
+In laymen’s terms, this means the number of people that are projected to fill a space.
 Occupant loads are typically calculated by architects prior to designing the space.
-They are extremely important when planning for the number of exits, number of bathrooms, fire rating, and path of travel.
+They are extremely important when planning for the number of exits, the number of bathrooms, fire rating, and path of travel.

 Why Occupancies Matter

 Why do we need to label buildings a certain way anyways?
 Well, to put it simply, if you don’t design for the right type of space, you won’t receive approval when it comes to permitting.
 For example, if an architect doesn’t design enough exits for a concert hall, the plan reviewer will require that corrections are made before it can be approved.
 In the event of an emergency, designing for an incorrect occupancy group could even endanger lives.

 Additionally, occupancy groups come into play a lot in regards to change of use projects.
 If a potential tenant wants to change an office space (B) into a retail store (M), they will need to apply for the correct permits.
 When it comes to change of use cases, the permitting timeline can increase and the project may even be required to go through a planning commission case.